zendesk/maxwell/docs/docs/producers.md

 In order to register your custom producer, you must implement the `ProducerFactory` interface, which is responsible for creating your custom `AbstractProducer`.
 Next, set the `custom_producer.factory` configuration property to your `ProducerFactory`'s fully qualified class name.
 Then add the custom `ProducerFactory` JAR and all its dependencies to the $MAXWELL_HOME/lib directory.

 Your custom producer will likely require configuration properties as well.
-For that, use the `custom_producer.*` property namespace.
-Those properties will be exposed to your producer via `MaxwellConfig.customProducerProperties`.
+For that, use the `custom_producer.*` (or `CUSTOM_PRODUCER_*` if using env-variable configuration) property namespace.
+Those properties will be available to your producer via `MaxwellConfig.customProducerProperties`.

 Custom producer factory and producer examples can be found here: [https://github.com/zendesk/maxwell/tree/master/src/example/com/zendesk/maxwell/example/producerfactory](https://github.com/zendesk/maxwell/tree/master/src/example/com/zendesk/maxwell/example/producerfactory)